 Letter from Mayor Levar Stoney 4 Task Force Summary of Work and Process 5 Task Force Members 6 Acknowledgements 7 Recommendations: Human Services Lens for Calls for Service Subgroup 8 Executive Summary: Human Services Lens Subgroup 8 Problem Statement: Human Services Lens Subgroup 8 Criteria: Human Services Lens Subgroup 9 Recommendations: Human Services Lens Subgroup 9 Recommendation #1: Develop a new routing system so that mental health, conflict resolution, substance abuse, and other non-criminal calls for service are addressed by the appropriate community members and professionals.
-In other words, 9-1-1 should remain the number called by residents, but non-criminal calls should be triaged to a 1 non-police, human services-centric response system.
+In other words, 9-1-1 should remain the number called by residents, but non-criminal calls should be triaged to a non-nelice human continue contribution remains l non-police, human services-centric response system.
 9 Recommendation #2: Utilize community assets and community members to work in public safety, and tap into the community itself to provide human service and public safety support.
-Recommendation 3#: Encourage organizations to develop and maintain prevention plans utilizing positive youth development techniques and activities to create better opportunities for youth.
-11 Recommendation #4: Connect youth and their families (multigenerational approach) Recommendation #4: Connect youth and their families (multigenerational approach) to community resources and opportunities.) ) 12 to community resources and opportunities.)
-12 12 to community resources and opportunities.
-Reflections from the Human Services Subgroup) 12 12 13 to community resources and opportunities.
+Recommendation 3#: Encourage organizations to develop and maintain prevention plans utilizing positive youth development techniques and activities to create better opportunities for youth 11 Recommendation #4: Connect youth and their families (multigenerational approach) ) Recommendation #4: Connect youth and their families (multigenerational approach) to community resources and opportunities to community resources and opportunities.
+Reflections from the Human Services Subgroup 12 12 to community resources and opportunities 12 12 to community resources and opportunities.
+Reflections from the Human Services Subgroup 12 12 13 to community resources and opportunities.
 Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup 12 12 13 13 to community resources and opportunities.
-Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup) 12 13 13 13 to community resources and opportunities.
-Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup) 12 12 13 13 13 13 to community resources and opportunities.
-Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup Work Summary: Use of Force Subgroup) 12 12 13 13 13 13 13 to community resources and opportunities.
-Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup Work Summary: Use of Force Subgroup Criteria: Use of Force Subgroup) 12 13 13 13 13 13 14 14 to community resources and opportunities.
-Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup Work Summary: Use of Force Subgroup Criteria: Use of Force Subgroup Recommendations: Use of Force Subgroup Recommendation #1: Prioritize Investment in Community over Punitive Police) 12 13 13 13 13 13 14 14
+Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup 12 12 13 13 13 to community resources and opportunities.
+Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup 12 12 13 13 13 to community resources and opportunities.
+Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup Work Summary: Use of Force Subgroup 12 12 13 13 13 13 13 to community resources and opportunities.
+Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup Work Summary: Use of Force Subgroup Criteria: Use of Force Subgroup 12 13 13 13 13 13 14 14 to community resources and opportunities.
+Reflections from the Human Services Subgroup Recommendations: Use of Force Subgroup Executive Summary: Use of Force Subgroup Problem Statement: Use of Force Subgroup Work Summary: Use of Force Subgroup Criteria: Use of Force Subgroup Recommendations: Use of Force Subgroup Recommendation #1: Prioritize Investment in Community over Punitive Police 12 13 13 13 13 14 14